 If the Divorce Order is not in English or French, you will also need to get it translated into English or French by an approved translator.
 The lawyer can also help you with this.

 A Court can grant a legal divorce to couples who were married in a civil or religious ceremony.
 But some religions do not recognize divorce and may say that if you get a civil (non-religious) divorce, you cannot participate in the religious community or get married again in a religious ceremony.
 Canadian family law does not give you rights to marry within your religion.
 But everyone who meets the legal requirements (explained above) has the right to get married in a civil ceremony in Canada.

 Canadian family law cannot force your spouse to give you a religious divorce.
 But Canadian law does say that spouses cannot use the promise or refusal of a religious divorce to try to get their way in settling family law matters.

-If your former spouse tries to stop you from getting married again within your faith community, the Court may refuse to decide on your former spouse’s family law application for child custody, support payments or division of family property.
+If your former spouse tries to stop you from getting married again within your faith community, the Court may refuse to decide on your former spouse’s family law application for decision-making responsibility or parenting time (previously called custody or access) for your child, support payments, or division of family property.